James-Holloway/HELLIONHarmony/README.md

 It should be as easy, make sure the game isn't running, start `HELLIONHarmonyInjector.exe` and it should auto detect your HELLION installation, make a backup and patch it.

-To unpatch your game, reference the same assembly and add the -RB switch to the program command line to Restore Backup or simply overwrite the main files with the `<filename.ext>.bak` files.
+To unpatch your game, reference the same assembly and add the -U switch to the program command line to unpatch or simply overwrite the main files with the `<filename.ext>.bak` files.

 If you require further help, use the `-?` switch.